Second lady Usha Vance will visit Greenland as Trump talks up US takeover

-WASHINGTON — (AP) — Second lady Usha Vance plans a trip to Greenland, the self-governing, mineral-rich territory of American ally Denmark that President Donald Trump has suggested the United States should take control over.
+WASHINGTON — (AP) — Second lady Usha Vance plans a trip to Greenland, at a time when President Donald Trump has suggested the United States should take control over the self-governing, mineral-rich territory of American ally Denmark.

 Vance will leave on Thursday and return Saturday, according to her office.
-Vance and one of her three children will be part of a U.S. delegation set to “visit historical sites, learn about Greenlandic heritage, and attend the Avannaata Qimussersu, Greenland’s national dogsled race.”
+Vance and one of her three children will be part of a U.S. delegation that will “visit historic sites” and “learn about Greenlandic heritage.”

-The race features around 37 mushers and 444 dogs and offers what Vance's office described as a “remarkable display of speed, skill, and teamwork.
-The statement said that Vance and the delegation “are excited to witness this monumental race and celebrate Greenlandic culture and unity.”

-Media outlets in Greenland and Denmark reported that during her trip this week, Vance would be accompanied by Trump's national security adviser Mike Waltz.
+Media outlets in Greenland and Denmark reported that Vance would be accompanied by Trump's national security adviser, Mike Waltz.
 The White House and the National Security Council did not immediately respond to requests for comment.

-Trump had mused during his first term about buying the world’s largest island, even as Copenhagen, a NATO ally, insisted it wasn’t for sale.
+Trump had mused during his first term about buying the world’s largest island, even as Denmark, a NATO ally, insisted it wasn’t for sale.
+The people of Greenland also have firmly rejected Trump's plan.

+On her visit, Vance will attend the Avannaata Qimussersu, Greenland’s national dogsled race, featuring about 37 mushers and 444 dogs.
+The statement said Vance and the U.S. delegation “are excited to witness this monumental race and celebrate Greenlandic culture and unity.”

 Since returning to the White House, Trump has repeatedly said that the U.S. will come to control Greenland while insisting he supports the idea for strategic national security reasons — not with an eye toward American expansionism.